EA-Morales/EA-Morales/README.md

 # Hi there! 👋, I’m Agustin

 - 👀 I’m interested in Everything
-- 🌱 I’m currently learning Angular and Spring boot.
+- 🌱 I’m currently learning Angular, React.
 - 💞️ I’m looking to collaborate on save the world
 - 📫 How to reach me?......looking to the moon